[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Us ]

 Mid 1950s-1962 "Blue Box" Flat Editions

 This was a later 1950s re-box.
-Again, the boxes were red, but the tops/labels were altered to blue (with white sides featuring the product name and logo for the first time (this was a new kicking logo used extensively in the 1960s).
-As usual there were three sets in the catalogues.
-Here the I've illustrated the inside of a Super set just to show how nice a set this was (the interior was identical on the red box version).
+Again, the boxes were red, but the tops/labels were altered to an attractive blue (with white sides featuring the product name and logo for the first time.
+These sets saw a new improved kicking logo, which was used extensively in the 1960s.
+As before there were three sets in the catalogues.

-The blue box sets seem to last until around 1962, when the new OO scale sets were first introduced.
+The blue box sets lasted until around 1962, when the new OO scale sets were first introduced.
 The flat editions then moved into green boxes to match the new sets.
-The final versions of these sets had plastic goals rather than metal ones.
-Whilst the big sets had the standard plastic Set N, the popular set had to put up with a pair of cheap all-plastic goals, which were narrower than the ball.
-Despite the small size of these goals, the popular set gained a deeper box, so that they would fit.
+Before that, the Subbuteo goals switched from metal to plastic.
+Set N switched to plastic on the 1959-60 price list, so I would suggest that the sets switched at the same time.
+Whilst the combination, and Super Sets were issued with the standard plastic Set N, the popular set had to put up with a pair of cheap all-plastic goals, which were narrower than the ball.
+Despite the small size of these goals, the Popular set gained a deeper box, so that they would fit.

 Popular Outfit: